Visit The Sistine Chapel - How To Prepare For The Best Experience!

 No, it’s not possible to just visit the Sistine Chapel without visiting the Vatican Museums.

-You can, however, take the shortest route possible from the entry of the Vatican Museums if you like.
+You can, however, take the shortest route possible from the entry of the museums.

 Skip the Raphael rooms, and go directly to the Sistine Chapel.